 Then here comes this God who says He loves me just as I am and that He would take someone like me and change me and make me into His image and likeness.
 To me that's everything.
-To be able to embrace the reality that God would take me in my sinful state, in my sinful nature, and do a work in my life, causing me to be his child, causing me to be holy and blameless in his sight by the working at the Spirit is everything because that's really what we were created to be, sons and daughters of the living God.
+To be able to embrace the reality that God would take me in my sinful state, in my sinful nature, and do a work in my life, causing me to be His child, causing me to be holy and blameless in His sight by the working of the Spirit is everything because that's really what we were created to be, sons and daughters of the living God.

 *Rave, Raving, rave dance, and rave party are parties that originated mostly because of acid house parties, which featured electronic music and light/laser shows.
 See www.wikipedia.org.